FRCTeam3255/NURDVision/README.md

 - [C++ Compiler arguments (nurdcompile)](#c-compiler-arguments-nurdcompile)

 ### TO DO:
-- Have HSL constants get data from robotPreferences or main code for tuning at competition
 - Add boiler vs peg detection
 - Have jetson send failed camera message to roborio
 - Add how to see jetson from roboRIO to read me.
-- Run NURDVision on Jetson boot
+- Run NURDVision on Jetson boot (Check to see if working properly on fresh jetson)
 - Move readme conents to wiki pages (maybe)
+- ~~Have HSL constants get data from robotPreferences or main code for tuning at competition~~ **COMPLETED**
 - ~~Implement CSCore to send video data to roborio/driverstation for tuning at competition~~ **COMPLETED**
 - ~~Implement network tables~~ **COMPLETED**